dbierer/php-class-notes/php-ii-apr-2024.md

 ## To Do
 * Make sure attendees get a copy of the updated class when it's released
+* Make sure the OrderApp is working
+  * Looks like a database issue

 ## Homework
 https://github.com/s-wild/zend-lab
+For Wed 24 Apr 2024
+* Lab: Prepared Statements
+* Lab: Stored Procedure
+* Lab: Transaction

 For Mon 22 Apr 2024
 * Lab: Interfaces
 * Lab: Type Hinting